aocoronel/eureka-sh/README.md

 **Examples:**

-1. `eureka.sh -p -s` to set up the private repository configuration.
+1. `eureka -p -s` to set up the private repository configuration.
-2. `eureka.sh -p -t [filename] -e` to create or edit a file in the private repository.
+2. `eureka -p -t [filename] -e` to create or edit a file in the private repository.
 The file name is optional, as it will display the available files and request you enter one.
-3. `eureka.sh -a` to quickly add a new idea to your remote repository without an editor.
+3. `eureka -a` to quickly add a new idea to your remote repository without an editor.

 **Important:**